neilhwatson/www.watson-wilson.ca/blog/2018/08/19/terraform-subnets/index.md

     Network range		- 10.99.0.0 - 10.99.15.255
     Usable range		- 10.99.0.1 - 10.99.15.254

-You can do this with terraform's [cidrsubnet function](https://www.terraform.io/docs/configuration/interpolation.html#cidrsubnet-iprange-newbits-netnum-):
+You can do this with terraform's [cidrsubnet function](https://www.terraform.io/docs/configuration/interpolation.html#cidrsubnet-iprange-newbits-netnum-).
+Terraform even has a console you can use for testing:

     neil@luna:~$ terraform console
     > cidrsubnet("10.99.0.0/16", 4, 0)